xiadaomike/xiadaomike.github.io/source/_posts/2015-05-03-indulgence-without-dialogues-in-tsai-mingliangs-vive-lamour.markdown

 keywords: vive l'amour, indulgence, Tsai Ming-Liang, Taiwan new cinema
 description: An original response to Tsai Ming-Liang's film Vive L'Amour
 ---
+{% img center /images/vivelamour.jpg 1024 658 'Vive L'Amour' %}

-Tsai Mingliang’s award-winning piece Vive L’Amour is deemed as a slow film by many.
+Tsai Mingliang’s award-winning piece *Vive L’Amour* is deemed as a slow film by many.
 Without much effort, one can find a series of scenes where not much is happening and the conversations between characters are kept at its minimum.
 Though this sort of hyperbolic realism without dialogues that brings the